pq-code-package/mlkem-c-aarch64/README.md

 Our AArch64 assembly is developed using [SLOTHY](https://github.com/slothy-optimizer/slothy): We write 'clean' assembly by hand and automate micro-optimizations (e.g. see the [clean](mlkem/native/aarch64/ntt_clean.S) vs [optimized](mlkem/native/aarch64/ntt_opt.S) AArch64 NTT).

+## How should I use mlkem-native?

+mlkem-native is currently intended to be used as a code package, where source files are imported into a consuming project's source tree and built using that project's build system.
+The build system provided in this repository is for experimental and development purposes only.
+If you prefer a library-build, please get in touch or open an issue.

+### Can I bring my own backend?

+Absolutely: You can add further backends for ML-KEM native arithmetic and/or for FIPS-202.
+Follow the existing backends as templates.

+### Can I bring my own FIPS-202?

+If your library has a FIPS-202 implementation, you can use it instead of the one shipped with mlkem-native: Replace [`fips202/*`](fips202) by your FIPS-202 implementation, and make sure to include replacements for the headers [`fips202/fips202.h`](fips202/fips202.h) and [`fips202/fips202x4.h`] and the functionalities specified therein.
+See [FIPS202.md](FIPS202.md) for details.

 ## Have a Question?